Markov kernels in Mathlib's probability library: Disintegration and conditional distributions

 \begin{definition}[Assumptions on measurable spaces] A measurable space $\mathcal{X}$ has a countably generated $\sigma$-algebra if there exists a countable collection of measurable sets such that the $\sigma$-algebra of $\mathcal{X}$ is the smallest $\sigma$-algebra containing all those sets.

-A standard Borel space is a measurable space such that there exists a Polish topology on the underlying set such that the $\sigma$-algebra is the Borel $\sigma$-algebra of that topology. \end{definition}
+A standard Borel space is a measurable space such that there exists a Polish topology (second-countable topology that can be endowed with a metric for which it is complete) on the underlying set such that the $\sigma$-algebra is the Borel $\sigma$-algebra of that topology (the $\sigma$-algebra generated by the open sets). \end{definition}

 We note that a standard Borel space has a countably generated $\sigma$-algebra.
-Furthermore, any standard Borel space is isomorphic as a measurable space to a subset of $\mathbb{R}$.
+Furthermore, any standard Borel space embeds measurably into $\mathbb{R}$ (it is isomorphic as a measurable space to a subset of $\mathbb{R}$).
 Most spaces used in applied mathematics are standard Borel.

 We first introduced the disintegration in \mathlib{} as a definition: under assumptions on the spaces, we built a kernel $\eta$ disintegrating a given kernel $\kappa$.
-Since then, a predicate has been introduced to express that a kernel disintegrates another.
+Since then, Yaël Dillies and Kalle Kytölä introduced a predicate to express that a kernel disintegrates another.

+The command \lstinline|class| makes this structure inferable by the typeclass system of \Lean{}.
+The \lstinline|protected| modifier means that even if the namespace \lstinline|IsCondKernel| is open, the field \lstinline|disintegrate| can only be accessed with the full name \lstinline|IsCondKernel.disintegrate|, which is useful to avoid name clashes with another lemma named \lstinline|disintegrate| in the library.

 The advantage of that predicate is that it allows us to work with disintegrations in more general spaces, if we happen to have another mechanism to know that a kernel disintegrates another.
 A conditional kernel is almost everywhere equal to a Markov kernel, and almost everywhere unique.
 Futhermore, if $\eta$ disintegrates $\kappa$ and $\eta$ is $\kappa_{\mathrm{fst}}$-almost everywhere equal to $\eta'$, then $\eta'$ also disintegrates $\kappa$.
 That means that if $\kappa$ admits a disintegration, then there is a true Markov kernel that disintegrates $\kappa$.
+All those facts are formalized in \mathlib{}.

 The main result of this section is the following theorem, which states that there exists a conditional kernel under assumptions on the spaces.
-It is formalized in \mathlib{} as a definition \leanlink{https://github.com/leanprover-community/mathlib4/blob/9bee9f3e87d27c69a177d157c346324f65c4db82/Mathlib/Probability/Kernel/Disintegration/StandardBorel.lean#L400}{Kernel.condKernel} that gives a conditional kernel, which we ensure is Markov, together with an instance of the class \lstinline|IsCondKernel|.

 \begin{theorem}[Kernel disintegration] If $\mathcal{Z}$ is a standard Borel space and either $\mathcal{X}$ is countable or $\mathcal{Y}$ has a countably generated $\sigma$-algebra, then every finite kernel $\mathcal{X} \rightsquigarrow \mathcal{Y} \times \mathcal{Z}$ admits a disintegration. \end{theorem}